 It’s hard to extract the exact practice that we’re supposed to do from this verse.

-Dhyāyan—meditating, in the central channel.
-This is an experience of interiorization of awareness.
-The suggestion here is that you do this practice of thick and gentle breath which I’ll explain further in a moment, while focusing on whichever your focal point is until awareness interior rises which you experience as a kind of tranquility and centeredness at the same time as you’re becoming drowsy assuming you’re doing this meditation at bedtime which is the time to do it if you’re doing it in order to have lucid dreams.
-That’s what you’re looking for and as Swami Lakshmanjoo says, “What you want to do is do the practice sitting up and then when you experience this interiorization of awareness where you feel tranquil and centered and starting to get perhaps a bit drowsy, then you’re going to lie down and continue the meditation lying down until you fall asleep”.
-This is Swami Lakshmanjoo’s suggestion, and I can attest that it works very well.
-Meditating then in the central channel, just on the flow of prāṇa in the central channel, the result of which will be svapna-svātantryam āpnuyāt, one attains autonomy or freedom in one’s dreams.
-Why would that be important in the spiritual path?
-Because if you have a lucid dream, that’s where you know you’re dreaming and you have control over the dream or yourself in the dream, not necessarily over what happens to you, then you can do dream Yoga.
+Meditating then on the flow of prāṇa in the central channel, one attains autonomy or freedom in one’s dreams (if we’re going with the reading svapna-).
+If you have a lucid dream, then you can do dream Yoga.
 Dream Yoga quite simply is doing Yoga in your dreams.
-Doing any spiritual practice in the dream state is said to be more powerful than doing that same practice in the waking state in the physical body.
-This especially goes for energy body practices, because in the dream state your consciousness is fully occupying the energy body and not the physical body.
-Usually they’re inseparable but in the dream state they become separated temporarily, but still linked.
-Energy body practices are very powerful in the dream state.
-Any spiritual practice, meditation, mantra, even āsana—do it in your dreams and see what happens.
-If you’re like me, you might have to resist temptations, like when I enter into lucid dreaming, I like to go flying, I like to fly through the air.
-It’s the quite an amazing experience, just to soar high above the land and all that, but if you want to experience these fruits of dream Yoga, you need to resist the temptation to do other things, at least sometimes, and do your practice in the dream state.
+Doing any spiritual practice in the dream state is said to be more powerful than doing that same practice in the waking state.
+Any spiritual practice, meditation, mantra, but especially energy-body practices, because in the dream state your consciousness is fully occupying the energy body and not the physical body.
+If you’re like me, you might have to resist temptations: when I enter into lucid dreaming, I like to go flying through the air. :) It’s the quite an amazing experience, to soar high above the land, but if you want to experience these fruits of dream Yoga, you need to resist the temptation to do other things, at least sometimes, and do your practice in the dream state.

-What do we actually do?
-What’s the actual practice?
-Here again, I’m going to turn to Lakshmanjoo’s interpretation.
+Now more detail on the practice.
+Here I rely on Lakshman-jū’s interpretation.
 He says that meditating on the prāṇa-śakti as thick (pīnā) means sounded, something like the breath has been thickened by sounding it.
-What he’s referring to there is ujjāyī prāṇāyāma and that’s simply where you constrict the back of the throat right where the nasal passages meet the throat and then you get an audible breath sound.
-This audible breath sound helps really immerse awareness in the breath, really become focused on the breath.
-It is recommended for any form of breath meditation that this is helpful, this ujjāyī prāṇāyāma and Swami Ji suggests that durbalā should be understood as slow or gentle.
-So what you’re doing here is you’re slowing down the breath extending it prāṇāyāma in the sense of breath extension more than breath control.
-You’re doing that sounded breath and you’re focusing at your focal point whether it’s here or inside the head behind here or here or indeed could be the heart, but since you’re really supposed to be focused on the breath, I think it helps to choose a focal point where you can feel the breath.
-Such as behind the bridge of the nose, or head of the throat.
-If you’ve done enough work with sahasrāra this crown of the head point, then you can feel the breath there too.
+He’s probably referring to ujjāyī prāṇāyāma, where you constrict the back of the throat, right where the nasal passages meet the throat, and then you get an audible breath sound.
+This audible breath sound helps immerse awareness in the breath.
+SLJ suggests that durbalā should be understood as slow or gentle.
+So what you’re doing here is you’re slowing down the breath, extending it—prāṇāyāma in the sense of breath extension more than breath control.

-Having chosen your focal point, practice until you’re experiencing that interiorization of awareness, that pulling into the central channel, that tranquil centeredness, and then that drowsiness. after some time you would lie down continue the practice and glide into the sleep state.
+Having chosen your focal point, heart or dvādaśānta (which here can mean the crown of the head or above), let the breath thicken and slow, making it audible with ujjāyī prāṇāyāma, and practice until you’re experiencing that interiorization of awareness, that pull into the central channel, that tranquil centeredness, and then that drowsiness.
+After some time you would lie down continue the practice and glide into the sleep state.

 ALTERNATIVE TRANSLATIONS: